 Trend Indicators and Oscillators

-Trend indicators are applied on the actual chart and they represent exactly what the name suggests: indicators that are used for the purpose of riding a trend until its exhaustion.
-It is being said that a trend is a trader’s friend, and this is true to the extent that the trader knows when a trend started and what to do to ride this trend.
-There are so many trend indicators that it makes no sense to mentioned them all here.
-Just keep in mind that the most popular ones are moving averages (simple and exponential ones), Bollinger Bands or the SAR Parabolic indicator.
-All of them are showing basically the same thing: how to ride a trend.
+Trend indicators are applied on the actual chart, and they represent exactly what the name suggests: indicators that are used for the purpose of riding a trend until its exhaustion.
+It is said that a trend is a trader’s friend, and this is true to the extent that the trader knows when a trend started and what to do to ride this trend.
+There are so many trend indicators that it makes no sense to mention them all here.
+Just keep in mind that the most popular ones are moving averages (simple and exponential ones), Bollinger Bands, or the SAR Parabolic indicator.
+All of them show basically the same thing: how to ride a trend.
 When using them, traders are looking to buy dips in a bullish trend or to sell spikes in a bearish one.

-The other category of trading indicators is being formed out of oscillators.
-These indicators are being applied on the lower side of the screen, below the actual chart, and represent a value plotted based on different inputs the oscillator takes into account (number of candles considered, averages, etc.).
-Successful approaches when trading with oscillators relate to traders looking for divergences between the moves price and oscillator are making.
+The other category of trading indicators is oscillators.
+These indicators are applied on the lower side of the screen, below the actual chart, and represent a value plotted based on different inputs the oscillator takes into account (number of candles considered, averages, etc.).
+Successful approaches when trading with oscillators are based on traders looking for divergences between the moves that the price and the oscillator make.
 There are bullish and bearish divergences, so long or short trades can be taken.

 Last but not least, the technical analysis comprises many trading theories one can use in order to forecast future prices.
 From Elliott Waves to Gann, there are many trading theories worth mentioning, and here on Forex Trading Academy, we’re going to cover the most important ones.
 All in all, technical analysis is a must for any trader involved in the Forex market.
-No matter the tool used (indicator, pattern, or trading theory), technical analysis, if used correctly, gives the direction where the market is supposed to move.
+Regardless of the tool used (indicator, pattern, or trading theory), technical analysis, if used correctly, gives the direction in which the market is supposed to move.

 Other educational materials

 - Moving Averages – Find Support and Resistance Areas